-Students may apply to change units within the first week of commencing studies in Years 9 and 10 only.
-Considerable effort is made to satisfy the requests from students, however, it should be noted that classes will be allocated on the basis of these primary selections and class changes will only be possible at the discretion of the HOS and only if there is availability of a space in the new class.
+Considerable effort is made to satisfy the requests from students, however, it should be noted that classes will be allocated on the basis of these primary selections and class changes will only be possible at the discretion of the Head of Senior School and only if there is availability of a space in the new class.
 Students must also review and be responsible for the impact the change may have on their 100-hour course electives.
 Requests for change will not be granted if they render the student ineligible to complete the Stage 5 requirements.